-- STEP STUDY: Study and discuss the Twelve Steps with the Group. - BOOK STUDY: Participants study and discuss with the Group any of these books: Hope, Faith, & Courage Book Stories from the Fellowship of Cocaine Anonymous (the "C.A.
-Story Book"); Hope, Faith, & Courage Volume II Stories and Literature from the Fellowship ofCocaine Anonymous; Alcoholics Anonymous (the "Big Book"); Twelve Steps and Twelve Traditions ("the 12 and 12"); and the A.A.
-Service Manual combined with the 12 Concepts for World Service - PARTICIPATION: Attendees discuss their experience, strength and hope with the meeting/group onemember at a time. - SPEAKER: One or more C.A. members share their personal experience, strength and hope withmeeting/group - H&I MEETINGS: H&I meetings are often restricted to patients or residents only, and not open to the community.
+STEP STUDY: Study and discuss the Twelve Steps with the Group.

+BOOK STUDY: Participants study and discuss with the Group any of these books:

+Hope, Faith, & Courage Book Stories from the Fellowship of Cocaine Anonymous (the "C.A.
+Story Book"); Hope, Faith, & Courage Volume II Stories and Literature from the Fellowship of Cocaine Anonymous; Alcoholics Anonymous (the "Big Book"); Twelve Steps and Twelve Traditions ("the 12 and 12"); and the A.A.
+Service Manual combined with the 12 Concepts for World Service meeting/group onemember at a time.

+PARTICIPATION: Attendees discuss their experience, strength and hope with the strength and hope withmeeting/group not open to the community.
 These meetings are brought into facilities by local C.A. members through the H&I committee.
 H&I meetings are basically beginner's meetings: with the chairperson of each meeting providing the speakers.
-They are not usually listed in the area or world directory; and they do not observe the 7th Tradition.
-Certain facilities mayrequire H&I participants to be subject to sobriety requirements, dress and conduct codes.
+They are not usually listed in the area or world directory; and they do not observe the 7th